 Proportion of the population who can access potential employment within a specified period of time using public transit

-Proportion of the population who can access amenities (grocery stores, pharmacies, health care, child care, primary education, secondary education, neighborhood parks, arts and cultural sites, or libraries) within a specified period of time using public transit
+Proportion of the population who can access amenities (for example, grocery stores, pharmacies, health care, child care, primary education, secondary education, neighborhood parks, arts and cultural sites, or libraries) within a specified period of time using public transit

 Data visualizations